Examples have audio.

 wise ones

-If the noun ends with the vowel "ه", then the linking consonant will be "گ" and the letter "ه" will be omitted (short vowels need not be written when they are not the last sound of a word).
+If the noun ends in the vowel "ه", then the linking consonant will be "گ" and the letter "ه" will be omitted (short vowels need not be written when they are not the last sound of a word).
 Notice that no extra consonant is needed if the ending letter of the noun is already a consonant "ه".
 Compare the first row against the second row:

 مرده